vishavjitparihar/MERN_Training/Training/Week_2/react-practice/react.md

 - Component based system
 - Utilizes the Virtual DOM

+- React's idea is that of an unopiniated framework.
+They supply the primitive (rendering) and you (the community) supply the feature/framework-esque behavior

 ## Virtual DOM
 - React's core philosphy is that the user interface (UI) should be a function of the application's state
     - UI = f(state)